'Bird Scooters Are Ruining Venice' - Slashdot

 This happens with technology quite frequently.
 It's not the technologies fault, it's the people's fault.

-More Birds than cars (Score:2)
+More Birds than cars (Score:5, Interesting)

 The founder of Bird is quoted as having said he wants there to be "more Birds than cars".